Date: December 30th, 2021 | Gubbecom

 If you follow both day and night face care routines, your skin will glow for sure.

 Still, if you have acne, scars, and dark spots, you could incorporate spot treatment into your nighttime face care routine.
-Using a face pack regularly will help.
+Using a face pack and SPF via Sunscreen Stick regularly will help.

 You cannot expect to see the result in a few days; it will take time.
-But the improvements in the skin are worth the efforts.
+But the improvements in the skin are worth the effort.